Leonardoleo/Pushengers-app/README.md

 -Make images clickable and have them open the business’ website in a new tab

+-Make "Let's Go" button click so at least user can click at "Let's Go" button rather than pressing "Enter" (or "Return") on user keyboard

+*Will fix HTML & CSS (Design) :)

 Search Restaurant App.
 Using Yelp API to call Restaurants that u r searching for.
 U can test my app here: